 Larval habitats vary markedly among Anopheles mosquito species.
 Thus, control measures directed towards larvae are highly specific for a particular location and ecology.
 Larviciding is therefore only recommended for areas where the habitats of malaria mosquito larvae are few, fixed and findable, and are easy to identify, map and treat.
 Larval source management can be particularly useful in urban and periurban areas in sub-Saharan Africa, or in rural areas in Asia or the Americas.
 However, it is unlikely to be effective in rural Africa, where malaria larval habitats are numerous, shifting and widely dispersed.

-Reports from national malaria control programmes in 2013 indicate that 38 malaria-endemic countries worldwide use larval control in certain specific foci of malaria transmission.
+Reports from national malaria control programmes in 2014 indicate that 48 malaria-endemic countries worldwide use larval control in certain specific foci of malaria transmission.
 Thirty-two countries reported use of vector habitat modification or manipulation, and 45 countries reported use of biological control or chemical larviciding.
 Currently, 12 compounds and formulations are recommended by the WHO Pesticide Evaluation Scheme (WHOPES) for larval control.

 Personal protection measures

 - Larval source management – a supplementary measure for malaria vector control.
 An operational manual (2013)

 - Global plan for insecticide resistance management in malaria vectors (2012)